Pyomo/pyomo/doc/OnlineDocs/library_reference/kernel/index.rst

    model.w = Widget()
    model.w.x = pyomo.kernel.variable()

-The next series of coding examples go into more detail on how to implement derived components or containers.
+The next series of examples goes into more detail on how to implement derived components or containers.

 The following code block shows a class definition for a non-negative variable, starting from :python:`pyomo.kernel.variable` as a base class.